Last updated 24 February 2021

 Please refer to the quarantine page on the College website for information on preparing for quarantine, and support available during your time in quarantine.

 You may visit someone in quarantine to drop off food or supplies but you MUST NOT enter their household.
-You should check on their wellbeing via either a window or by knocking on their door, and to let them know if you’re dropping something off.
-Leave the items outside the door and they should then allow 5 minutes before opening the door to allow you to leave.
+You should check on their well-being and let them know if you’re dropping something off either through a window or by knocking on their door.
+Leave the items outside the door and ask them to allow 5 minutes before opening the door to allow you to leave.